Huotes/CommitMaker/README.md

 Hand over the calculator... friends don’t let friends derive drunk.

 I don't see women as objects.
 I consider each to be in a class of her own.

+While urinating, Chuck Norris is easily capable of welding titanium.